SkiesGames/SkiesDota-CI-CD-Templates/ansible/roles/README.md

 When adding new roles:

 1. Follow the existing structure
-2. Include comprehensive tests
-3. Document variables and usage
+2. Document variables and usage
-4. Ensure idempotency
+3. Ensure idempotency
-5. Add to this README
+4. Add to this README